Apple TV 2015 (4th-gen) full review

 Apple TV vs Google Chromecast Ultra: Which should you buy?

-It's fairly clear from a support and features point of view that the Apple TV has a considerable feature set that outperforms the Chromecast.
+It's fairly clear from a support and features point of view that the Apple TV has a considerable feature set that outperforms the Chromecast, especially now it includes 4K content.
 The Apple TV is better at streaming video, movies and has mirroring support for the iPhone, iPad and recent MacBooks.
 The Apple TV is certainly better for music and can stream photos.
 We also found it a lot easier to set up and use, despite Google making considerable effort to make the Wi-Fi connection aspect of its setup process as simple as possible.

 But specifications aren’t everything, as we’re often keen to point out.
 The areas where Chromecast and Apple TV crossover, most notably in the streaming of content from services like BBC iPlayer and YouTube are almost identical.
 And in our experience this is the vast majority of time we spend using an Apple TV.
 By just focussing on these areas to the expense of other services the Chromecast is a more straightforward device.
 You plug it in, and it streams BBC iPlayer, YouTube and Google Play content using the iPhone apps as a remote control.
 That’s pretty straightforward; it’s also the most useful part of our streaming experience.

-The Chromecast is considerably cheaper too, at £30, it is a £70 saving on the Apple TV and you don’t have to buy a separate HDMI cable (£15 from the Apple Store).
+The Chromecast Ultra is considerably cheaper too, at £69, it is an £80 saving on the Apple TV and you don’t have to buy a separate HDMI cable (£15 from the Apple Store).
 That’s quite a lot of money really, and the Chromecast does offer great functionality for a scant price.

 Whether Google is successful with the Chromecast depends on a lot of things.
 For our part we think the space underneath our televisions are already cluttered with boxes, and although the Chromecast isn’t a television box, as such, it’s still going to take up another HDMI space.
 We’d be much happier if both the Chromecast and Apple TV had HDMI passthrough so they could be connected to the television without taking up a HDMI slot already being used by a set-top box or games console.

-At £30 the Chromecast is cheap enough to be an impulse purchase, whereas at £99 the Apple TV is less impulsive.
+The Chromecast is cheap enough to be an impulse purchase, whereas the Apple TV is less impulsive.
 But there’s no doubt that for a person invested in Apple products, the iPhone or iPad, the Apple TV is a more rounded product.
 But if you've put off buying an Apple TV because it's just a bit too much then the Chromecast is a good device to own.